locomotivemtl/astro-boilerplate/README.md

 ## Features

--   [Sass] for a feature rich superset of CSS.
+-   [PostCSS] for a feature rich superset of CSS.
 -   [Tailwind CSS] for a sane and scalable CSS architecture.
 -   [Locomotive Scroll] for smooth scrolling with parallax effects.
 -   [Swup] for versatile and extensible page transition.